gatsbyjs/gatsby/docs/docs/add-custom-webpack-config.md

 plugin already built that handles your use case in the [plugins section](/docs/plugins/).
-If there's not yet one and your use case is a general one, we highly encourage you to contribute back your plugin to the Gatsby repo so it's available to others (including your future self 😀)._
+If there's not yet one and your use case is a general one, we highly encourage you to contribute back your plugin to the Gatsby Plugin Library so it's available to others (including your future self 😀)._

 To add custom webpack configurations, create (if there's not one already) a `gatsby-node.js` file in your root directory.
 Inside this file, export a